nsrau/azure-docs.it-it/articles/iot-suite/iot-suite-dynamic-telemetry.md

     rpm += generateRandomIncrement();
     ```

-4. Aggiungere il nuovo valore rpm per il payload JSON che il dispositivo invia all'hub IoT:
+4. Add the new rpm value to the JSON payload the device sends to IoT Hub:

     ```
     var data = JSON.stringify({